CloakerSmoker/Relax-Language/docs/docs/index.md

 For a full writeup of the syntax, see [the full syntax page](full-syntax.md).

+## How it works

+I wanted the header for this on this page, but it's long enough that you'll need to go [to this page](how-it-works) to read that.

 ## Why I did this

 I feel like I need to defend myself here, mostly because I know it's 100% insane to use AHK for a project like this.

 AHK was the first language I ever really mastered, and I got used to how everything works, and all of the quirks.

-Because of this, when I decided I wanted to write a toy language, I didn't think of using a "real" language since I had a language that you can easily (and quickly) prototype things in right in front of me.
+Because of this, when I decided I wanted to write a toy language, I didn't think of doing it in a "real" language since I already had a language that you can easily (and quickly) prototype things in right in front of me.

 ---